Norm Participation Grounds Language: Some Conclusions for Computational Modelling of Language Use

 With these caveats in mind, some potentially productive lines of work can also be motivated from within the framework explored here.
 A language generating system that is able to maintain a coherent system of norms as described here, can use them to offer self-explanations, and can react to corrections, would go some way towards more grounded, and hence more meaningful, language use.
-Individual elements for this are already being explored. \citet{zhou-etal-2022-think} show that it is possible to explicate implicit commonsense knowledge from LLMs (corresponding to the middle step \ref{ex:tigerb2b}); \citet{kassner-etal-2021-beliefbank} show that a neuro-symbolic system can keep track of corrections to ``beliefs'' extracted from such models.
+Components of this are already being explored separately. \citet{zhou-etal-2022-think} show that it is possible to explicate implicit commonsense knowledge from large language models (corresponding to the middle step \ref{ex:tigerb2b}); \citet{kassner-etal-2021-beliefbank} show that a neuro-symbolic system can keep track of corrections to ``beliefs'' extracted from such models.
 It seems that combining these approaches in an interactive fashion, adding moves such as discussed by \citet{larssonmyren:semco}, would at least go some ways towards systems with more understandable meaning norms.